forthink-xyz/python-uwbzero/README.md

 ### 2.3 iOS Nearby Interface

 This example shows how to communation with the iPhone use the BLE, and UWB ranging with iPhone.
 The example runs on the raspberry, which BLE communication with the iPhone.
-Not support now.
+Not support now, coming soon.

 ## 3. drivers